-- Cite endnotes with lower case letter superscripts in the order in which they appear in the text (example: a, b, c, ...) - Use endnotes for, products, drugs, equipment, other materials, statistical and computer software - Always cite drugs, products, and equipment the first time they are used no matter the location within the paper - Subsequent uses do not need to be referenced - Specific products, equipment, or drugs should be included in the endnotes only if they were essential to the outcome of the report - For products and equipment, provide complete information in the endnote, including manufacturer's name and location (i.e., city, state, and country [if other than the United States] - Products, equipment, and drugs that are commonly used materials in veterinary medicine need not be footnoted (e.g. a common endotracheal tube used during anesthesia). - Use a separate page for the list of endnotes - Use lower case letter superscripts for the list of endnotes (example: a, b, c,) - If more than 26 endnotes are required, continue the sequence with double letters (e.g., ^{aa}, ^{bb}, ^{cc})
+- Cite endnotes with lower case letter superscripts in the order in which they appear in the text (example: a, b, c, ...). - Use endnotes for, products, drugs, equipment, other materials, statistical and computer software. - Always cite drugs, products, and equipment the first time they are used no matter the location within the paper. - Subsequent uses do not need to be referenced. - Specific products, equipment, or drugs should be included in the endnotes only if they were essential to the outcome of the report - For products and equipment, provide complete information in the endnote, including manufacturer's name and location (i.e., city, state, and country [if other than the United States] - Products, equipment, and drugs that are commonly used materials in veterinary medicine need not be footnoted (e.g. a common endotracheal tube used during anesthesia). - Use a separate page for the list of endnotes. - Use lower case letter superscripts for the list of endnotes (example: a, b, c, ) - o If more than 26 endnotes are required, continue the sequence with double letters (e.g., aa, bb, cc).

-Reference Section
+• Reference Section

-- Cite published works with numeral superscripts in the order in which they appear in the text (example: ^{1, 2, 3}, ...).
-If a reference is repeated, use the same number for that reference everywhere it appears - Journal titles in the Reference section should be in italics and abbreviated in accordance with the National Library of Medicine and Index Medicus.
-These can be found on the PubMed website - For references with more than 3 authors, only the first 3 authors should be listed, followed by et al - Reference citations must have been published within ten (10) years prior to submission unless it is the newest edition of that textbook or journal and only if the information is relevant and not available elsewhere in a more current form - References must be numbered, typed, and listed at the end of the case report, immediately after the endnotes - Use a separate page for the list of references - o The following is the style used for common types of references:
+Cite published works with numeral superscripts in the order in which they appear in the text (example: 1, 2, 3, ...).
+The numerical superscript should be placed at the end of the sentence in which cited work appears.
+If a reference is repeated, use the same number for that reference everywhere it appears.

+- Journal titles in the Reference section should be in italics and abbreviated in accordance with the National Library of Medicine and Index Medicus.
+These can be found on the PubMed website. - For references with more than 3 authors, only the first 3 authors should be listed, followed by et al - Reference citations must have been published within ten (10) years prior to submission unless it is the newest edition of that textbook or journal and only if the information is relevant and not available elsewhere in a more current form. - References must be numbered, typed, and listed at the end of the case report, immediately after the endnotes. - Use a separate page for the list of references. - o The following is the style used for common types of references: